 A Common Rhododendron Leaf Spot disease

-Rhododendron Cercospora leaf spot (Cercospora handelii) is an unsightly common rhodo fungal disease that takes its toll if conditions are not improved to reduce infection.
-Lower leaves are affected first with irregular brown spots that eventually the spots turn lighter tan in the center.
-Some have a yellow halo and some will have tiny dark pimples inside the larger spots.
+Lower leaves show the first signs with irregular brown spots that develop a lighter tan eye in the center.
+Some spots show a yellow halo while others bear tiny dark pimples inside the larger spots.
 Those wee dimples are the vectors that spread the infection.
-Rake up infected leaves when they eventually fall off and discard so they don’t reinfect.

 A contributing factor that initiates and worsens this disease is drought.
 Rhododendrons have shallow roots so they dry out quickly, especially when it’s hot and dry.
 Accumulated drought stress over the years promotes this disease and eventually the plant will slowly decline.
 Water in the summer and any other time when there’s a lack of rainfall.
 When you do water, avoid wetting the foliage as this spreads the disease.
 Instead, thoroughly soak the ground past the canopy.